Chapter 1 - Arrival

 "By all means then, let them.
 We haven't anything to hide now, do we?"
 Captain Talisan's voice was pleasant but carried with it a promise that if there was something hidden that he didn't know about, there would be definite hell to pay.
 "Good sirs, welcome aboard!
 What would you be looking for and how can I help?"

 A new voice answered.
 A quiet tenor that Rishmond had to strain to hear.
 "My apologies, Captain...?", the voice paused...
 "Talisan," answered the Captain, voice quieter now causing Rishmond to lean toward the door of the fo'c's'le.
-He caught site of Toby's face looking up at him curiously.
+He caught sight of Toby's face looking up at him curiously.

 "Talisan.
 Yes.
 My apologies for the slight deception.
 We are representatives from the Malminar Wizard's Society and we are here looking for a Warlock brought to our shores on your ship."